franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ### Add a child in the *Relations* tab in a work package's details view

 Open a work package and select the tab *Relations*.
-Here you can click on *+ Relation* button, and select either *New child* or *Existing child* option to add a new or an existing child respectively.
+Here you can click on *+ Relation* button, and select either *New child* or *Existing child* option to add a new or an existing work package as a child to the current one.

 ![Add a child to a work package in OpenProject](openproject_user_guide_wp_add_child.png)

-Insert the name of the new work package or select an existing one, then click the *Save* button.
+Type the name of the new work package or select an existing one, then click the *Save* button.

+When creating a new work package as a child, you will be asked to select type, a subject and optionally add description text.
+If there are required fields for the type selected, they will also appear here.

 ![Create a new child work package under relations tab in OpenProject](openproject_user_guide_wp_add_child_new.png)